2013 Dodge Charger

-Beautiful plum-shaded Nappa leather upholstery is furnished throughout.
+Our test car featured two-tone black and Radar Red Nappa leather upholstery.
 The front-seat display is mildly spartan, but not in the sense of being cold or under-supplied.
 Rather, the instrumentation has attractive, classy white-on-black dials.
-The display, uncomplicated and straightforward, is simple modern.
+The display itself, uncomplicated and straightforward, is simple modern.

 The dashboard has a sleek, scooped-out titanium-look central motif.
-Below the tachometer (which no longer has a redline because automatic shifting prevents over-revving) and speedometer are a water temperature gauge and a fuel gauge.
+(It's actually a distinctive shade of silver fans of older Dodges and Chryslers will fondly remember.)
+Below the tachometer (which has no redline because automatic shifting prevents over-revving) and speedometer are a water temperature gauge and a fuel gauge.
 Also included in the instrumentation is a compass and an exterior temperature readout.

 Between these instruments, an Info board delivers a list of performance parameters, including coolant temperature, oil temperature, oil pressure, transmission temperature, engine hours, tire pressure and several measures of instant and trip fuel mileage.
 Our one complaint here was that gaining access to this Info board's numerous categories of data was confusing and took some non-intuitive hunting around.